 Low and high voting securities

-3.38 Save for the listing of weighted voting shares, the JSE will not allow an issuer to issue low or high voting securities.
+3.38 Save for weighted voting shares, the JSE will not allow an issuer to issue low or high voting securities.

 3.39 Where an issuer currently has listed low or high voting securities prior to 17 July 2023 (the date of the incorporation of weighted voting shares in the Requirements), the JSE will grant a listing of additional securities of that class.